ElektraInitiative/libelektra/doc/COMPILE.md

         texlive-math-extra
 ```

-For the plugins, please refer to the [README.md](https://www.libelektra.org/plugins/readme) of the respective plugin.
+For dependencies of plugins, please refer to the [README.md](https://www.libelektra.org/plugins/readme) of the respective plugin.

-A small subset of plugins to get you started:
+A small subset of build dependencies to get you started:

 - for CentOS: